YUMEli/Simple-ASM-drawing-board/README.md

 # Simple-ASM-drawing-board
 ASM course homework

-W controls the cursor to move up one space
+W controls the cursor to move up
-S control cursor moves down one grid
+S control cursor moves down
-A controls the cursor to move one space to the left
+A controls the cursor to move left
-D control the cursor to move one grid to the right
+D control the cursor to move right
-1 set the brush to red
+1 set the brush color to red
-2 set the brush to green
+2 set the brush color to green
-3 set the brush to blue
+3 set the brush color to blue
 4 set the brush color to white
-0 eraser
+0 eraser (set the brush color to black)
 J draws a color block at the cursor
 C clear canvas
 P exit application